Understanding Self-Supervised Pretraining with Part-Aware Representation Learning: Understanding Contrastive Learning and Mask Image Modeling

-Figure~\ref{fig:part2whole} provides patch search results of a representative contrastive learning method MoCo v3~\citep{mocov3_chen2021empirical} based on the encoded representations before and after the projections.
-One can see that the results through the encoded representations are mainly about the local part, and the results through the projections tend to include the other parts of the same object.
+One can see Figure~\ref{fig:part2whole} that the results through the encoded representations are mainly about the local part, and the results through the projections tend to include the other parts of the same object.
 In other words, the projections tend to be about the whole object.
-Similar observations are also shown in \cite{chen2022intra}.
 The search results verify the part-to-whole hypothesis.
+Similar observations are also shown in \cite{chen2022intra} where the embedding space tends to preserve more equivariance and locality, while the projection has more invariance.